felixgr/secure-ios-app-dev/README.md

 ### API: Prevent leaking sensitive data during app backgrounding

-When iOS backgrounds an app, a screenshot of the app might get saved to an unencrypted cache on the local file system.
+When iOS backgrounds an app, a screenshot of the app used to get saved to an unencrypted cache on the local file system.
 This happens for example when the user presses the home button.
 Apple recommends developers to hide any sensitive information before this occurs.
+However, when testing iOS 10, the screenshot is stored in the encrypted app sandbox.
+Therefore it is less of a risk.

 If the app is handling sensitive user data, verify that code exists to hide or blur the sensitive elements or the full window.